kaigidwani/hfoss2024-blogs/_posts/2024-05-05-opendrinks-Karl-Choi.md

 # What the project is

 Opendrinks is a website that hosts recipes of drinks contributed by the community.
-The community mostly works together to add new drinks or improve the website.
+Contributors help by adding new drinks or improvements to the website.
 ![Site Image](https://i.imgur.com/2EKb1uK.png)

 # Why I picked it